 These third-party tools provide access to all currently executing Windows tasks, although they are on hide mode.
-Certain third-party tools, such as Security Task Manager, provide capabilities that allow you to grade a process based on its risk to your system.
+Specific third-party tools, such as Security Task Manager, provide capabilities that allow you to grade a process based on its risk to your system.

 These third-party apps can assist you in identifying programs that are possibly dangerous and hidden.
 They also determine which processes could harm your system.

-These measures aren’t just for addressing the most serious network service problems; they also ensure that your system is clear of the majority of faults that could cause it to become sluggish or unreliable.
+These measures aren’t just for addressing the most severe network service problems; they also ensure that your system is clear of the majority of faults that could cause it to become sluggish or unreliable.

 What is a killer network service?

 Killer Network Service (KNS) is a desktop application that monitors all network-connected activities and changes their access to boost gaming performance.
 It's in the same folder as your software file.
 The Killer Network Service is not really a Windows application.

 You can use Security Task Manager but these are third-party apps so make sure that you run an antivirus scan.

 This article talks about KNS and a few tips you need to remember while using it.
 It is important to note that this is a background application, not a Windows 10 or a Microsoft-owned one.